Svitlana Hrynchuk: Early life

 Hrynchuk was born on 11 November 1985 in Chernivtsi, which was then part of the Ukrainian SSR.
 In 2008 she graduated from the Chernivtsi Institute of Trade and Economics at the State University of Trade and Economics.
-She then, in 2013, defended her PhD thesis and received the title of Candidate of Sciences, specifically in economics.
+She then, in 2013, defended her Candidate of Sciences thesis in economics.
 Her thesis was on the development of mortgages in agriculture in Ukraine.

 Career

 From 2016 to 2019 she was Director of the Department for Climate Change and Ozone Protection in the Ministry of Environment.
 In 2019 she became an adviser to the Prime Minister of Ukraine, advising on environmental protection and climate change issues.
 In 2020 she became an advisor to the Minister of Finance, who was Serhiy Marchenko at the time of her appointment.
 From 2022 to 2023 she was then Deputy Minister of Environmental Protection and Natural Resources, and then from 2023 to 2024 she was Deputy Minister of Energy.

+Corruption Investigation

 On 12 November 2025, she resigned as energy minister along with justice minister German Galushchenko amid a corruption investigation involving the state nuclear energy firm Energoatom.

 On 19 November 2025 Hrynchuk was officially dismissed as minister by the Verkhovna Rada, with 315 people's deputies voting for her removal.